hudsonjychen/business-execution-graph/documentation/getting-started.md

 ### Graph Configurations
 In the menu, you can:

-- `Showing Node Types`: Choose to display both Object Types and Activities, or only one of them (e.g., only Object Types).
+- `Showing Node Types`: Choose to display both Object Types and Event Types, or only one of them (e.g., only Object Types).
 - `Node Share Status`: Filter nodes based on whether they are shared (related to multiple processes) or non-shared (related to only one process).
 Options include: `Both`, `Shared`, and `Non-shared`.

 ![Configs Entity Relations](./images/configs-entity-relations.png)